decredcommunity/events/reports/20190726-cointime-summit-2019.md

 Most of the speakers talked about the potential of Vietnamese market.
 They all believe in the bright future of crytocurrency here.

-Postcard, Trifold, Sticker, each was given out 23 copies.
+Postcard, Trifold, Sticker: each was given out 23 copies in the first day and 35 copies in the second day of the event.

 * About the second event: